fusioncharts/dev_centre_docs/getting-started/react/add-drill-down-using-react.md

 ## Create drill-down charts

-To create drill-down charts, follow the steps given below:

-1. Create the JSON/XML data for the parent chart.
-This is called the parent data source.

-2. Append the data string or the data URL for the descendant charts within the parent data source.
-If you append a data string, the data for each descendant chart is embedded within the parent data source and is linked using unique data identifiers.

-Once you implement these steps, the FusionCharts JavaScript class takes care of the rest.
-Let's see the steps in details.

 As an example, we will consider a simple scenario of a parent chart with a single level of drill-down.

 The parent chart is a column 2D chart showing yearly sales of the top three juice flavors, over the last one year.
 When you click on the data plot for a particular flavor, it drills-down to show a pie 2D chart showing the quarterly sales figures for that flavor.